mnr/writing-wip/kwak-anthology.md

 "You didn't mention what she was doing when the oven exploded.
 Was there a cook package?
 Probably in bits - but there must have been some parts left laying around."

 Araci had already reviewed the scans.
 Replaying the reconstruction on the way to dinner, Araci had identified the victim's last intended meal.
-The meal was a non-standard specialty version of Chicken Marsala.
+It was a non-standard specialty version of Chicken Marsala.
 Not available in grocery stores, at least not this version.
-It wasn't even a beta release, sometimes available from manufacturers for testing.
 This meal was entirely outside of the public distribution chain.
 Dakota's move from a dicey ransomware company coupled with her quick demise from a non-standard tray of Chicken Marsala was one coincidence too many.

 // -----

 Araci swept up bird trash.
 Again.
 Rifkin had been his roommate for less than a day, and it was a constant.
 Araci found himself doing it when he was thinking, a mindless activity for his body so he could think about other things.

 The more he found out about Robin Lopez, the more interesting he became.
-Robin was the author of "The road to food free from restrictions," written with guidance from the Free Software Foundation.
+Robin was the author of "The Road To Food Free From Restrictions," written with guidance from the Free Software Foundation.
 The book outlined how industry could and should participate in keeping food a basic human right.
 This included the manufacturer of Dakota's hazardous oven, although appliance manufacturers were adamant they needed profits for research and development of new life-saving products.

 Robin worked with Abundancy, the same non-profit Dakota listed as her current project.
 Love and philanthropy often traveled together.